ConnorSweeneyDev/.config/README.md

 # NeovimForWindows11

 All my NeoVim config files (using packer), along with fzf for PowerShell commands and shortcuts.
+I will list dependencies when I have to set everything up from scratch again.

 Full paths are as follows: